Ashraf-Sharaf/Investify/README.md

 ###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project uses AI integration by having a chatbot responding to questions related to investments

 <br><br>